-Alibaba, Amazon, eBay, eCRATER, DHgate, Fruugo, Etsy, Wish, and Walmart (collectively, the "Third Party Providers") shall disable and cease displaying any advertisements used by or associated with Defendants in connection with the sale of counterfeit and infringing goods using the Trademarks and/or Copyrighted Works;

-- 3) That Defendants account for and pay to all profits realized by Defendants by reason of Defendants' unlawful acts herein alleged, and that the amount of damages for infringement of the Trademarks be increased by a sum not exceeding three times the amount thereof as provided by 15 U.S.C. § 1117; - 4) In the alternative, that be awarded statutory damages for willful trademark counterfeiting pursuant to 15 U.S.C. § 1117(c)(2) of \$2,000,000 for each and every use of the Trademarks; - 5) As a direct and proximate result of Defendants' infringement of the Copyrighted Works, is entitled to damages as well as Defendants' profits, pursuant to 17 U.S.C. § 504(b); - 6) Alternatively, and at Constitution's election prior to any final judgment being entered, Constitution is entitled to the maximum amount of statutory damages provided by law, \$150,000 per work infringed pursuant to 17 U.S.C. § 504(c), or for any other such amount as may be proper pursuant to 17 U.S.C. § 504(c); - 7) is further entitled to recover its attorney's fees and full costs for bringing this action pursuant to 17 U.S.C. § 505 and 17 U.S.C. § 1117(a); and - 8) Award any and all other relief that this Court deems just and proper.
+- 2) Entry of an Order that, upon is request, those with notice of the injunction, including without limitation, any websites and/or online marketplace platforms such as AliExpress, Alibaba, Amazon, DHgate, eBay, eCRATER, Etsy, Fruugo, Walmart, and Wish (collectively, the "Third Party Providers") shall disable and cease displaying any advertisements used by or associated with Defendants in connection with the sale of counterfeit and infringing goods using the Trademarks and/or Copyrighted Works; - 3) That Defendants account for and pay to all profits realized by Defendants by reason of Defendants' unlawful acts herein alleged, and that the amount of damages for infringement of the Trademarks be increased by a sum not exceeding three times the amount thereof as provided by 15 U.S.C. § 1117; - 4) In the alternative, that be awarded statutory damages for willful trademark counterfeiting pursuant to 15 U.S.C. § 1117(c)(2) of \$2,000,000 for each and every use of the Trademarks; - 5) As a direct and proximate result of Defendants' infringement of the Copyrighted Works, is entitled to damages as well as Defendants' profits, pursuant to 17 U.S.C. § 504(b); - 6) Alternatively, and at s is election prior to any final judgment being entered, s is entitled to the maximum amount of statutory damages provided by law, \$150,000 per work infringed pursuant to 17 U.S.C. § 504(c), or for any other such amount as may be proper pursuant to 17 U.S.C. § 504(c);